gipi/blog/_posts/2016-08-04-ps2-protocol.md

 title: "PS/2 protocol"
 ---

-In this post I will experiment with the [PS/2](https://en.wikipedia.org/wiki/PS/2_port) port, for now is a **work in progress** probably will be completed in a not far future.
+In this post I will experiment with the [PS/2](https://en.wikipedia.org/wiki/PS/2_port) protocol.

+If you want view live experimenting with it look this [video from Ben Eater](https://www.youtube.com/watch?v=7aXbh9VUB3U) where he builds a receiver.

 The ``PS/2`` physical interface is implemented with 4 wires (the connector can have more but unused) that are